Virginia Tier II Reporting

 Understand State-Specific Reporting Requirements

 Although you can submit your Tier II report electronically, the LEPC and Fire Department may not be able to access a .t2s file.
-Therefore you must file those reports separately.
-Submission instructions (such as whether the report should be submitted electronically or by hard copy) for your LEPC and fire department will vary depending on your site’s location.
+Therefore, you may have to file those reports separately.
+Submission instructions (such as whether the report should be submitted electronically as a .PDF or by hard copy) will vary depending on which LEPC or FD has jurisdiction over your facility.
 The LEPC and FD should be contacted directly for questions regarding their submission requirements.
-A list of LEPCs and their contact information can be found at LEPCs and contact information.
-Several LEPCs in Virginia such as Henrico County LEPC, require submission through their own reporting portal.
+A list of LEPCs and their contact information can be found on the SERC website.
+Several LEPCs in Virginia, such as Henrico County LEPC, require an additional submission to be made through their own reporting portal.

 Keep Copies of All Submitted Reports